dafny-lang/dafny/Source/DafnyRuntime/DafnyRuntimeDafny/README.md

 that we'd strongly prefer to have in the bootstrapping Dafny version), we can delete the generated code from the repository and generate it during the actual build of the runtimes.

+Note also that that our planned bootstrapping strategy at that point is to pick a released version of Dafny and stick with it as long as possible.
+Updating to a newer version implies trusting its implementation, and building Dafny completely from source will then involve multiple steps of building older versions from scratch.
+We hope to move to [a more sustainable strategy](https://bootstrappable.org/best-practices.html) before this chain of trust gets too long.